fschutt/printpdf/README.md

 ## Testing

+Note: this project needs `libfreetype6-dev` to be installed first.

 Testing should be done in two stages.
 First, test the individual PDF objects, if the conversion into a PDF object is done correctly.
 The second stage is manual inspection of PDF objects via Adobe Preflight.